crusopaul/FiveM-luacheck-config/README.md

 This config includes all warnings (except for 631 - *Line is too long.* as an example) but will likely cause action indications to show failures when warnings are encountered.
 Warnings are helpful and should be read, so there is utility to running this instead of the other version.

 # Output
-To illustrate, the output from using these config file with the example.lua should resemble the following:
+To illustrate, the output from using these config files with the example.lua should resemble the following:

-- Normal output
+- Control output
 ```
 > luacheck .
 Checking example.lua                              4 warnings